-With an increasing lack of fossil fuel and with acceptation problems of the nuclear energy the importance of renewable energy resources grows.
-Within these, the geothermal heat has an important position, because in contrast to other renewable energy resources, its potential is globally, continually and sustainably available.
+With increasing lack of fossil fuel and with acceptation problems of the nuclear energy grows the importance of renewable energy resources.
+Within these has the geothermal heat important position, because in contrast to the other renewable energy resources, its potential is globally, continually and sustainably available.

 The effective utilization of geothermal energy could significantly contribute to the solution of the actual economical and ecological problems, or even resolve them partially.
-Nevertheless, the earth crust should be utilised economically and purposefully as an inexhaustive energy resource.
-From the experience with the continual deep drilling, we have learned that the earth crust in the middle third consists of an inexhaustive staem reservoir, which could theoretically enable all countries of the world to use explicitly own geothermal energy resources on the principles of Hot-Dry-Rock.
+Nevertheless should be the earth crust utilised economically and purposefully as the inexhaustive energy resource.
+From the experience with the continual deep drilling we have learned that the earth crust in the middle third consists of an inexhaustive staem reservoir, which could theoretically enable all the countries of the world to use explicitly own geothermal energy resources on the principles of Hot-Dry-Rock.

-For this purpose are being developed new geothermal energy systems which, in comparison to the actual utilization of geothermal energy, require a giant leap in the technical and economical realisation.
-Esential technical elements that are important for the realisation of such systems have been developed differently.
-The current primary bottleneck for realising such a geothermal energy systems is a useful drilling technology.
+For this purpose are developed new geothermal energy systems which in comparison to the actual utilization of the geothermal energy require a giant leap in technical and economical realisation.
+The essential technical elements that are important for the realisation of such systems have been developed differently.
+The current primary bottleneck for realising such geothermal energy systems is a useful drilling technology.

-The drilling technology - as a keytechnology and an important condition of the economical realisation - is practically economically developed on the basis of long-year experience of the Rotary drilling method in the oil industry.
-Though it is not enough for depths necessary to achieve the effective and economical solution of such geothermal energy systems.
+The drilling technology - as the keytechnology and important condition of the economical realisation - is based on the long-year experience of the Rotary drilling method practically and economically developed in oil industry.
+Though it is not enough for depths necessary to achieve there are effective and economical solution for such geothermal energy systems.
 The purposeful method that meets the economical reguirements seems to be the Litho-Jet method, based on the flame melt technology, developed in Slovakia and Germany.
-It takes advantages of a natural givenesses of underground mineral blocks, what enables a relatively fast, economical and direct progress.
+It takes advantages of the natural givenesses of the underground mineral block, what enables a relatively fast, economical and direct progress.